Semester 1 Credit Value: | 20 |

 ---|---|---|---|---|

-The assessed mid-semester written commentary or oral presentations in class provides opportunity for students to engage critically with the course material and to study other literature on the subject, apart from getting early feedback.
-It also gives them the chance to demonstrate understanding of sociolinguistic and social science concepts and the ability to structure an argument in writing or speaking and prepare for the final essay.
-Students who choose to do a presentation will discuss the topic in consultation with lecturer.
-Presenters in a given week will be required to present on a topic related to that week’s lectures, or in a previous week’s lectures (but not in a future week’s lectures).
+The assessed mid-semester written in class test allows students to engage with the course material, explore the literature on the subject, and apply theoretical concepts to a practical case study, apart from getting early feedback.
+It also gives them the chance to demonstrate an understanding of sociolinguistic and social science concepts and the ability to structure an argument in writing to prepare for the final essay.

 N/A